algorithmiaio/dev-center/_pages/basics/your-profile.md

 ## Your Profile

-To access your profile, simple click on the user drop down next to the notifications icon in the top right of the navigation bar:
+To access your profile, click on the user drop down next to the notifications icon in the top right of the navigation bar and click on "My Profile":

 ![Accessing the user drop down]({{ site.baseurl }}/images/post_images/your_profile/user_drop_down.png)